 3. Self-Consistency

 This technique builds upon CoT.
-Instead of just one CoT output, you generate multiple diverse reasoning paths (e.g., by using a higher temperature setting in the AI model) and then select the most consistent answer among them (e.g., through a majority vote).
+Instead of just one CoT output, you generate multiple diverse reasoning paths and then select the most consistent answer among them.
 This improves robustness for tasks where multiple reasoning paths are possible.

 4. Generated Knowledge Prompting